What are VAT Payment Plans?

 Depending on the reasons why the company can’t pay, what your payment history has been and how long you need to pay the bill, HMRC will assess your ability to make the future payments and decide whether to agree to a VAT payment plan.

-Deciding how much you can Afford to pay
+Deciding how much you can Afford to pay in Installments

 It’s essential you are realistic about how much of your VAT bill you will be able to repay each month.
 If you are unable to keep to the arrangement then the payment plan could be cancelled and penalties could apply.
 It will also be much more difficult to arrange another VAT payment plan if you have already defaulted on one.
 However, you also need to offer to repay an amount HMRC considers to be reasonable enough or it may refuse your proposal.